Engelandvaarders and Refugees:

 no time to let our families know we were leaving."
 Freda and Kurt

-Munzer landed at Dover and started a new life in England.Key their names above
+Munzer landed at Dover and started a new life in England.Click on their names

 for a more detailed account of their lives in Germany, as refugees in